Hungry Happenings

 • When you watch the video you can see how I create 4 more leaves using the scraps.

 • Do not squish the pieces together then roll out the dough.
-Simply stick them to each other and flatten.
+Simply stick them to each other and then flatten the dough.
+Then, make your cuts.
+You can see this in action in the video below.

 Add toppings.